JoshuaEll/Inventory-API/README.md

 ![create](img/Create.PNG) <br>

 # API
-This is API version of the above.
+This is the swagger page, showing all the endpoints, that can be accessed.<br>
-It has the all the functions of above, though I also added the ability to add a new manufacturer to the database. <br>

 Link: https://ec2-54-144-131-180.compute-1.amazonaws.com/swagger/#/ (not in use anymore) <br>